-Over the past few centuries Bhir mound has been unearthed many times.
+Over the past few centuries, Bhir mound has been unearthed many times.
 It consists of some layers of leftovers: the earliest dating back from the 6th-5th century BCE.
 The second layer was from the 4th century BCE which was present at the hour of Alexander the Great’s intrusion.
-The third layer was from the 3rd century BCE, existed at the hour of the Maurya kings.
+The third layer was from the 3rd century BCE, and existed at the hour of the Maurya kings.
 And the last layer has the structures of post-Mauryan.

-Jaulian is a Buddhist stupa with a vihara (monastery) and college on a slope 300 feet over the surrounding countryside.
+Jaulian is a Buddhist stupa with a vihara (monastery) and a college on a slope 300 feet over the surrounding countryside.
 They date back to the Kushan Era (somewhere between the 1st and 5th centuries C.E.).
 Because of the financial strain which followed the intrusion of the White Huns towards the end of the 5th century, it was isolated and left to share the decay of the other Buddhist foundations in Taxila valley.
 The site was unearthed in 1916-17.
 It is a must-visit destination.
 You can also rent a car to visit this place if you don’t own a personal car.

 Mohra Moradu is, as Jaulian, a Buddhist complex comprising a stupa and a monastery.
 It was exhumed in 1915-16.
 It was probably built in the 2nd century C.E., however, was redesigned broadly in the 4th-5th century.
 The stupa toward the west stands on a 16ft plinth, with stone moldings and slim vertical pilasters.
 It was adorned with the best stucco figures of the Buddha, Boddhi Satva’s, and Devas.